praveen-266/SQL-Works/SQL Assignment 1/ReadMe.md

   * **Database Setup & Data Population**: All the SQL to get the database up and running.
   * **A Peek at the Actual Data**: See the raw data we're working with.
-  * **Key SQL Concepts Explained**: A friendly guide to the essential SQL building blocks.
+  * **Key Concepts Explained**: A friendly guide to the essential database building blocks.
-  * **Core & Advanced SQL Queries**: Challenging questions solved with detailed explanations, hidden in interactive dropdowns for a clean view\!
+  * **Core & Advanced Queries**: Challenging questions solved with detailed solutions, hidden in interactive dropdowns for a clean view\!
       * `SELECT`, `JOIN`, `GROUP BY`, `HAVING`
       * Subqueries, CTEs, Window Functions
       * Date Functions, Conditional Logic

 Whether you're a seasoned \#DataAnalyst, an aspiring \#SQLDeveloper, or just curious about \#DatabaseManagement, there's something here for you\!

-Let's get started by setting up our database, reviewing the data it holds, and then exploring some fundamental SQL concepts\! 👇
+Let's get started by setting up our database, reviewing the data it holds, and then exploring some fundamental concepts\! 👇

 -----